-SmartJob, LLC is a global company with the core mission of closing the disability wealth gap, by making jobs “smarter,” through expanded investment, access to financial services, and better public policy.
+SmartJob, LLC is a global company with the core mission of closing the disability wealth gap by making jobs “smarter,” through expanded investment, access to financial services, and better public policy.

 SmartJob seeks to build an inclusive economy through capital investment that will change the labor force and workplaces of the future to include more people with disabilities.

-The SmartJob Vision is one where everyone that can and wants to work will, and those with solutions to making the global economy more inclusive— including solving for the disability unemployment crisis—will be supported to launch and sustain them.
+The SmartJob Vision is one where everyone that can and wants to work will, and those with solutions to making the global economy more inclusive—including solving for the disability unemployment crisis—will be supported to launch and sustain them.

-Companies that will change the workplaces of the future to be more inclusive, diverse, innovative, and prosperous.
+We support: Companies that will change the workplaces of the future to be more inclusive, diverse, innovative, and prosperous.